Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: sublattice charge order

+The first term, surviving in the $B=0$ limit, reproduces the zero-field result.
+The second term represents SCO quantization in this regime, originating from the zeroth Landau level and being universal across Dirac materials.
+The third term accounts for NNN hopping corrections, which are subleading compared to the first two.
+Both the first and third terms depend on the UV cutoff $\alpha$ of the Dirac spectrum and are therefore non-universal, varying with material specifics.

-The Hamiltonian of interest in this section is given by Eq.~\ref{1} with $r=0$.
-The staggered sublattice potential breaks the inversion symmetry, leading to a sublattice charge order.
-In presence of the magnetic field, the energy eigenstates are given by the Landau wavefunctions $\Phi_{n,k}$ (see appendix \ref{E} for details), where index $k$ is the quantum number corresponding to translations along $x$ (numerating the degenerate states in each Landau level) and $n$ is the Landau level index.
-In the Landau gauge, the eigenstates are labeled by $(n,k)$ instead of $\mathbf k$ and thus the definition of SCO in Eq.~\ref{91011} is modified as follows:
+We now derive Eq. \ref{222}, first excluding NNN hopping, and then incorporate its corrections in the presence of a staggered sublattice potential, where energetic preference favors occupation of one sublattice over the other.
+The Hamiltonian of interest is Eq.~\ref{1} with $r=0$.
+The staggered sublattice potential, $\Delta$, breaks the inversion symmetry and induces the sublattice charge order.
+In a magnetic field, the eigenstates are Landau wavefunctions $\Phi_{n,k}$ (see Appendix \ref{E}), where $n$ is the Landau-level index and $k$ labels the degenerate states within each level (translation quantum number along $x$).
+In the Landau gauge, eigenstates are specified by $(n,k)$ rather than $\mathbf k$, so the definition of SCO in Eq.~\ref{91011} is modified accordingly:

-After linearization of the spectrum about the high symmetry points, the magnetic field dependent contribution to SCO is given by (see appendix \ref{E} for details):
+After linearizing the spectrum around the high symmetry points, the magnetic field-dependent contribution to SCO is given by (see Appendix \ref{E} for details):

-where, $c_n=-\sqrt{1+\Delta_n^2}-\Delta_n$, $c_n'=-\sqrt{1+\Delta_n^2}+\Delta_n$, $\Delta_n^2=\frac{\Delta^2}{2\phi_bn}$, We have already added the contribution from both valleys in the above equation and integrated over the sample (since the Landau wavefunctions are normalized, the integrals are just equal to $1$).
+where, $c_n=-\sqrt{1+\Delta_n^2}-\Delta_n$, $c_n'=-\sqrt{1+\Delta_n^2}+\Delta_n$, $\Delta_n^2=\frac{\Delta^2}{2\phi_bn}$.
+We have already added the contribution from both valleys in the above equation and integrated over the sample (since the Landau wavefunctions are normalized, the integrals are just equal to $1$).
 The SCO density for each Landau level is localized near $y_0=k l_b^2$ and is uniform along the $x$ direction due to our choice of gauge.
 If we switch to a different gauge, the SCO density changes (for example, in the symmetric gauge, it will be localized within a radius dictated by the angular momentum), however, the total SCO across the sample is a gauge invariant quantity.
 In order to compute the SCO contribution at half-filling, we need to sum over the Landau levels and momenta.
 The sum over $k$ will give the integer degeneracy $d=[\phi_{tot}/\phi_0+0.5]$, where, $[\ldots]$ represents smallest integer function and $\phi_{tot}=B A$ is the flux through the sample ($\sum_k\xrightarrow{}d$):

 where $\Lambda_0$ is the contribution from the zeroth LL and, $\phi_b=\sqrt 3 e \phi_{B}/2$ with $\phi_{B}$ being the magnetic flux through the unit cell, $N_{LL}$ is the number of filled Landau levels per valley which is estimated from